MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

     - If you enabled automatic scan, all new or modified files are added to the scan queue and all existing files and repositories will be scanned.
     - If you set a file policy to search for classification labels, these files are added to the scan queue for classification labels.

 3. As noted above, these scans are for the classification labels discovered in the initial scan Defender for Cloud Apps does to see which classification labels are used in your tenant.
 External labels, classification labels set by someone external to your tenant, are added to the list of classification labels.
-If you don't want to scan for these, select the **Only scan files for Azure Information Protection classification labels from this tenant** check box.
+If you don't want to scan for these, select the **Only scan files for Microsoft Information Protection sensitivity labels from this tenant** check box.

 4. After you enable Azure Information Protection on Defender for Cloud Apps, all new files that are added to your connected cloud apps will be scanned for classification labels.